-Pathos is the concept of emotions attached to sorrow and requires eudaemonia.

 45. What is then known, as incompossible is verily, a logical premise of both components that have been exposed.

-46. As a firm exponent of this philosophy, I can agree to the premise of that argument.
+46. As a firm exponent of this philosophy, I can agree with the premise of that argument.

 47. The balance we have in our emotions dictates the motive, for our actions and contemplations.